-— This is what was left to me by my relatives, by my grandfather, my mother's stepfather who was a pilot during the war and this was, or so it would appear, some kind of souvenir of his time as a pilot.
-It's likely that the clock was just taken from an aircraft and the rest made around it.
-I don't know.
-These wooden bits are just inserted into these openings here.
-Here you can find out the flight time and here, so it would appear, days are counted, up to five.
-These are, y'know, those long distance flights.
-This clock also shines in the darkness.
-Well, here the flannel has been thoughtfully stuck to the lower panel so as not to scratch the furniture.
-And the front panel is then fitted onto it, and then these supports here, it's slightly inclined and fastened on with these supports and propped up from the back with these wooden bits.
-Then all this is attached to the lower, I mean, this short wooden plank.
-So, I mean, it's a simple device, with no frills, utilitarian, the only nice things about it are these carved corners here on the front panel (...)
-I think it's from the end of the 40's when he had already left the army.
-He was, at the beginning of the war, in 42 or 43 an instructor in the Armavir flying school and, as far as I know, they were there in Armavir after the evacuation, that is, my mum with my granny lived there for some time.
-It was, I reckon, about 46, 47 (...) because after that they left there and after that they couldn't have got hold of such a thing.
-Well, it's not likely anyway (...)
-So, more than likely this is a kind of farewell from his military post, from that military city.
+— This is what was left to me by my relatives, by my grandfather, my mother's stepfather, who was a fighter pilot during the war.
+And this was, it seems, some kind of souvenir of his time as a pilot, some kind of pilot's clock.
+Probably the clock was just taken from a military plane, and the wooden, I guess, body was made around it. (…) Here you can find out the flight time, and here it seems you can count days, up to five.
+That's for the longest flights, I guess.
+It also glows in the dark, this clock.
+Well, here's the lower panel, which has a piece of flannel thoughtfully glued to it so as not to scratch the furniture.
+And the front panel is attached to that, and then in the back it has these supports here — it's inclined a bit and is stabilized with these supports, propped up from the back with these brackets that aren't really brackets – wooden bits.
+Then all this is attached to the lower, um, wooden plank.
+So I mean, it's a simple device, with no frills, utilitarian.
+The only beautiful part are these carved corners here on the front panel… and that's it, that's the design they were given(...)
+I think it's from the end of the 40s when he had already left the army. (…) He was, at the beginning of the war, or in '42 or '43, something like that, an instructor in the Armavir flying school, and as far as I know, they lived there in Armavir for a while after the evacuation, that is, my mum and my granny lived there for some time too.
+That was, I guess, about '46, '47 (...)
+After that I doubt they could have come across such a thing. (...)
+Not likely, anyway So more than likely this is a kind of farewell souvenir from his time in the military, from that military city.
 That kind of thing.